generikvault/vertical-limit/README.md

 - select text until the last line of a block.
 - insert cursors until the first line of a block.
 - insert cursors until the last line of a block.

+### Enumeration

+Vertical Limit provides a command to insert an enumeration in all active selections.

+The user can provide:

+- a starting number
+- an incrementation step
+- the minimal number of how many times an enumeration should be inserted
+- a comma seperated alternativ list of enumerations

+## Glossary

+### Block

+A Block consists of line up text lines with the same indentation.
+Empty lines are consideres as indented by `-1` so that they seperate unindented lines.